cuboulder-MSD/digColl_medievalManuscript/README.md

 Please use the same link when sharing or citing the collection.
 ## Metadata
 ### Collection Name
-Name of the collection: Medieval Manuscript Leaves
+Name of the collection: Medieval Manuscripts and Incunabula Collection

 ### Title
 Title derived from original captions on the work by the creator.
 If the original title is not available titles are created by the cataloger.